 Sometimes a manual install of PrestaShop is ideal depending on the situation.
 It’s not as difficult as some of the other systems you can use, and it’s a relatively straightforward system.

 This means you don’t need a tech dictionary to understand the jargon.
-In fact, the developers made it so that even the most novice of developers can build an online store quickly.
+The developers made it so that even the most novice developers can build an online store quickly with Prestashop hosting.

-In this tutorial, I’m going to show you how to manually install PrestaShop.
+In this tutorial, I’m going to show you how to install PrestaShop manually.
 It’s a bit longer of a process than using Softaculous, but you should still be able to get started selling right away.

 The first thing you’ll need to do is download PrestaShop.
 From the website, click the “Start Now” button under the version information.